prodmodfour/avengers_campaign_player_wiki/backgrounds/grand_spawn_of_the_dark_ocean/psychic_power.md

 # Psychic Power

-Through your connection to the Dark Ocean, you gain several psychic powers.
-These powers have unlimited uses.
+Your bond with the Dark Ocean grants you a suite of psychic abilities.
+These powers can be used without limit.

 ## Go Home
-You can teleport to and from the Dark Ocean.
+You can instantly travel to and from the Dark Ocean.
-* When teleporting to the Dark Ocean, teleport to a "random" spot.
+* When teleporting **to** the Dark Ocean, you arrive at a random location within it.
-* When teleporting back from the Dark Ocean, teleport back to where you were.
+* When teleporting **from** the Dark Ocean, you return to the exact spot you left.

 ## Detect Thoughts
-You can cast the [Detect Thoughts]{https://roll20.net/compendium/dnd5e/Detect%20Thoughts#content} spell as a bonus action.
-For you, this spell does not take up your concentration.
-It lasts a minute or until you cancel it.
+You can cast [Detect Thoughts](https://roll20.net/compendium/dnd5e/Detect%20Thoughts#content) as a **bonus action**.
+For you, this spell requires no concentration and lasts for one minute or until you choose to end it.

 ## Dominate Crab
-You may cast the [Dominate Person]{https://roll20.net/compendium/dnd5e/Dominate%20Person#content}, but only on crabs or crab people.
+You can cast [Dominate Person](https://roll20.net/compendium/dnd5e/Dominate%20Person#content), but only on crabs or crab-like creatures.
-For you, this spell does not take up your concentration.
-It lasts a minute or until you cancel it.
+For you, this spell requires no concentration and lasts for one minute or until you choose to end it.